-1. What are the red flags?
+1. What are general red flags?

-2. Who can help?
+3. Who can help?

-1. WHAT ARE THE RED FLAGS?
+1. WHAT ARE GENERAL RED FLAGS?

-2. WHO CAN HELP?
+3. WHO CAN HELP?

 If you’re a parent looking for answers, there are a number of ways to find help.

-The Mental Health Association of Palm Beach County also has free online screening tools for youth and parents, as well as a hotline.
-Screening survey topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.
+Mental Health America of Palm Beach County has free online screening tools for parents and a helpline, says Pam Gionfriddo, the former chief executive officer.
+Screening topics include depression, anxiety, bipolar disorder, post-traumatic stress syndrome and psychosis.
 People are encouraged to call with questions about their screening results.

-“Depression or anxiety can affect any family,” says Pam Gionfriddo, the association’s former chief executive officer.
+“Depression or anxiety can affect any family,” Gionfriddo says.
 “We want to help families understand they are not alone.
 Call 561-801-HELP (4357) to talk with someone who cares and who can match you with someone who can help.”

-• Pam Gionfriddo, former chief executive officer, Mental Health Association of Palm Beach County
+• Pam Gionfriddo, former chief executive officer, Mental Health America of Palm Beach County

 • Renée Layman, chief executive officer, Center for Child Counseling